 Keep the plants regularly watered, especially once they start to flower.
 Allow the soil to dry between waterings, but don't leave them thirsty for long.
 When the soil feels dry a couple of inches below the surface, it's time to water.

 If at all possible, water the soil, not the leaves.
-I know it's impossible to keep the plants perpetually dry, but leaving the leaves wet makes them more prone to fungal diseases, so do what you can.
+Leaving the leaves wet makes them more prone to fungal diseases, so do your best to keep them dry.

-Your black-eyed peas shouldn't need supplemental fertilizer, unless your soil is really poor.
-If the leaves are unusually pale, feed with a nitrogen fertilizer like fish emulsion or blood meal.
+Your black-eyed peas shouldn't need supplemental fertilizer unless your soil is really poor.
+If the leaves are unusually pale, feed with a nitrogen fertilizer, such as fish emulsion or blood meal.
 When grown as pole beans, black-eye peas can use a mid-season boost by side-dressing with compost.